hiromichinomata/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a first step, I decided to convert the image data type to float32 beacause I want to change the mean of image to zero.

-Then, I subtract the mean from each image.
+Originally, I used numpy to subtract the mean from each image.
-It produced the better result than total mean of image set.
+However by using tf.image.per_image_standardization, the better result was achieved for the images on the web because standard deviation is considered.

-As a last step, I normalized the image data to around [-1, 1].
+Also, the random change of  rotation, brightness, contrast are performed for better generalization.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: